 Demographics

 Asyut governorate has over 4 million people, with a significant Coptic presence.
 In 1914, it had the second-largest proportion of Copts in Egypt, making up 20.7%.
-However, they now make up 32%, while the remaining are Sunni Muslims.
+However, they comprise 32%, while the remaining are Sunni Muslims.
 Evangelical (Protestant) religions had significant growth in some districts of Asyut.
-As evidence, in 1907, census data, that half of the citizens of a village were counted as Protestant Copts.
+As evidence, in 1907, census data showed that half of a village’s citizens were counted as Protestant Copts.
 Muslims and Christians have lived together in Assiut, and there have been clashes at times.
 In July 2013, many Christians took to the streets to protest Muslim extremism in Asyut.
 Whether Christian or Muslim, Asyut is home to a very conservative society.
 In October 2016, Upper Egypt’s first beauty pageant, which was to be held in Asyut, had to be cancelled due to death threats and security issues.

 Cities